-31.03.2021 RM'000 31.03.2020 RM'000
+31.03.2022 RM'000 31.03.2021 RM'000

 At amortised cost

-Cash collaterals placed 330,340 160,214
+Cash collaterals placed 43,125 330,340

 The cash collaterals placed are recognised at amortised cost.
 These deposits are placed in respect of derivative balances pursuant to agreements in accordance with International Swaps and Derivatives Association ("ISDA") and Credit Support Annex ("CSA") entered into with respective counterparties and related companies.
-Included in CSA balance is Nil (2020: RM948,000) transacted with a related company.